Doctor Zhivago (novel): Doctor Zhivago after author's death

 Pasternak died of lung cancer in his dacha in Peredelkino on the evening of 30 May 1960.
 He first summoned his sons, and in their presence said, "Who will suffer most because of my death?
 Who will suffer most?
 Only Oliusha will, and I haven't had time to do anything for her.
 The worst thing is that she will suffer."
 Pasternak's last words were, "I can't hear very well.
 And there's a mist in front of my eyes.
 But it will go away, won't it?
 Don't forget to open the window tomorrow."

 Shortly before his death, a priest of the Russian Orthodox Church had given Pasternak the last rites.
 Later, in the strictest secrecy, an Orthodox funeral liturgy, or Panikhida, was offered in the family's dacha.

 Despite only a small notice appearing in the Literary Gazette, handwritten notices carrying the date and time of the funeral were posted throughout the Moscow subway system.
 As a result, thousands of admirers traveled from Moscow to Pasternak's civil funeral in Peredelkino.
 According to Jon Stallworthy, "Volunteers carried his open coffin to his burial place and those who were present (including the poet Andrey Voznesensky) recited from memory the banned poem 'Hamlet'."

 One of the dissident speakers at the graveside service said, "God marks the path of the elect with thorns, and Pasternak was picked out and marked by God.
 He believed in eternity and he will belong to it...
 We excommunicated Tolstoy, we disowned Dostoyevsky, and now we disown Pasternak.
 Everything that brings us glory we try to banish to the West...
 But we cannot allow this.
 We love Pasternak and we revere him as a poet...
 Glory to Pasternak!"

 Until the 1980s, Pasternak's poetry was only published in heavily censored form.
-Furthermore, his reputation continued to be pilloried in State propaganda until Mikhail Gorbachev proclaimed perestroika.
+Furthermore, his reputation continued to be pilloried in state propaganda until Mikhail Gorbachev proclaimed perestroika.

 In 1988, after decades of circulating in samizdat, Doctor Zhivago was finally serialized in the pages of Novy Mir, which had changed to a more anti-communist position than in Pasternak's lifetime.
-The following year, Yevgeny Borisovich Pasternak was at last permitted to travel to Stockholm to collect his father's Nobel Medal.
+The following year, Pasternak's son Yevgeny Borisovich was at last permitted to travel to Stockholm to collect his father's Nobel Prize Medal.
 At the ceremony, cellist Mstislav Rostropovich performed a Bach composition in honor of his fellow Soviet dissident.

 The novel has been part of the Russian school curriculum since 2003, where it is taught in 11th grade.